DataDog/puppet-datadog-agent/README.md

     notice: Finished catalog run in 0.81 seconds
     ```

-4. Verify on Datadog

-    1. Search for `puppet` on [the Integrations page][4].
-The Puppet integration tile displays the install status.
-    2. Search for `sources:puppet` in the [Event Stream][5] to see your Puppet events.
+4. Verify your Puppet data is in Datadog by searching for `sources:puppet` in the [Event Stream][5].

 ## Masterless Puppet